-Look for the Search box at the top of your Dashboard, or visit tumblr.com/search.
+Tap the magnifying glass in the app, look for the search box at the top of your dashboard, or visit tumblr.com/search.
 Type things in and hit enter.
 Witness a rich mosaic of results.
 You have just performed a search.

 It’s easy, you just have to use the right syntax for your search.
 For example:

 You can do it from your dashboard.
 Click a blog’s name or avatar to open it up, then click the magnifying glass at the top of the blog.
 Now type.
 Type like you mean it.
 Get your results.

 (And as we mentioned, you can filter and sort those results by clicking the abacus-looking thing next to the search field.)